Bajloor Rashid: Awards and recognition

-In 2012, Rashid was appointed a Member of the Order of the British Empire (MBE) in the 2012 New Year Honours. for his services to the catering industry.
-In 2012, the BB (British Bangladeshi) Power 100 List, ranked him as one of the top ten most influential BB individuals in the UK.
+In 2012, Bajloor Rashid was appointed a Member of the Order of the British Empire (MBE) in the 2012 New Year Honours. for his services to the catering industry.
+In 2012, he was included in the British Bangladeshi Power 100, a list which claims to represent "leading figures ... influencing the Bangladesh community and Britain".
 The following year he was awarded first place in the Community Personality category in the BB Power 100 Awards 2013.
 He has been recognised in the BB100 Awards 2016 and 2017 in the Networks and Associations category.

-The British Bangladeshi Who's Who, has listed him a number of times in 2008, 2009, 2010, 2012, 2013 and 2014 for his work in catering and communications.
-In 2015 he was listed for his work in the Business & Community sector by them.
-In 2014 he was given an award by the BB Who's Who in recognition for his outstanding contribution.
+In 2014, he was given an award by the British Bangladeshi Who's Who.

 Channel S Television awarded him Business Personality of the year in 2013.

 Personal life

-Rashid is married and has four children.
+Bajloor Rashid is married and has four children.